yanmastin-astro/terraform-provider-astro/README.md

   }]
 }
 ```

-## Testing
-Unit tests can be run with `make test`.

-### Acceptance tests
-Acceptance integration tests use a Terraform CLI binary to run real Terraform commands against the Astro API.
-The goal is to approximate using the provider with Terraform in production as closely as possible.

-Using the terraform-plugin-testing framework, each `resource.Test` runs an acceptance test on a resource.
-- `ProtoV6ProviderFactories`: map of the provider factories that the test suite will use to create the provider - just has the `astronomer` provider
-- `PreCheck`: a function that runs before the test suite starts to check that all the required environment variables are set
-- `Steps`: a list of `terraform apply` sequences that the test suite will run.
-Each step is a `resource.TestStep` that contains a `Config` and `Check` function.
-  - `Config`: the Terraform configuration that the test will run (ie. the `.tf` file)
-  - `Check`: function that will verify the state of the resources after the `terraform apply` command has run.

-In order to run the full suite of Acceptance tests, run `make testacc`.
-You will also need to set all the environment variables described in `internal/provider/provider_test_utils.go`.

-The acceptance tests will run against the Astronomer API and create/read/update/delete real resources.

 ## Importing Existing Resources
 The Astro Terraform Import Script is a tool designed to help you import existing Astro resources into your Terraform configuration.